Alumni Spotlight: TJ Hammond

 The countless shows and recitals that Meadows’ student performers participate in prepare them for careers on stage both mentally and physically.
 TJ Hammond, a graduate of the Division of Dance, is a freelance professional dancer currently living in New York City and spends his time honing the skills he learned during his time in the program.

 “In a company, you rehearse during the day and perform at night,” explains Hammond.
-“Though it’s a rigorous and exhausting schedule, Meadows prepares you for those long days and nights that lay ahead.”
+“Though it’s a rigorous and exhausting schedule, Meadows prepares you for those long days and nights ahead.”

 Dance alum TJ Hammond performs a dance ballet move

-“For our fall and spring performances, Meadows brings in outside choreographers that are actively working in the dance industry,” explains Hammond of the connections he made while in the dance program.
-“During that time, undergraduate students are able to experience a professional process where they not only learn choreography, but also learn rehearsal structure and develop relationships with the choreographers.”
+“For our fall and spring performances, Meadows brings in outside choreographers who are actively working in the dance industry,” explains Hammond of the connections he made while in the dance program.
+“During that time, undergraduate students can experience a professional process where they not only learn choreography, but also learn rehearsal structure and develop relationships with the choreographers.”

-He is currently preparing for rehearsals for his next show, a new ballet by choreographer and director of Black Iris Project Jeremy McQueen entitled Blood in the Soil premiering in November.
+He is currently preparing for rehearsals for his next show, a new ballet by choreographer and director of The Black Iris Project Jeremy McQueen entitled Blood in the Soil, which will premiere in November.

 Learn more about the Division of Dance here.